Profiscience/knockout-contrib/packages/observable.fn/README.md

 [![Dev Dependency Status][david-dm-dev-shield]][david-dm-dev]
 [![Downloads][npm-stats-shield]][npm-stats]

-This is a metapackage including all `@profiscience/knockout-contrib-observable-fn-*` packages
+> This is a metapackage including all `@profiscience/knockout-contrib-observable-fn-*` packages

+Extends the observable prototype.
+See [Adding custom functions using "fn"](https://knockoutjs.com/documentation/fn.html)

 <!-- TOC -->
 ### Contents